eli-sandoval/SDET-UI-Public/README.md

 ## Feature to Test

-As a Customer we want to see if the second Iphone related ad from the second results page from www.aliexpress.com has at least 1 item to be bought.
+As a Customer we want to see if the second ad from the second results page when searching for "Iphone" on www.aliexpress.com has at least 1 item to be bought.

 ## Show your work
 1. Create a Public repository